IQSS/dataverse-puppet/example/masterless.md

 Apply the dataverse module with a masterless agent
 ==================================================

-You can install the applications on host on the internet or on your laptop or PC.
-In this setup we will install dataverse with a masterless puppet agent.
-That is: all the configuration, settings ( passwords too ) and the module live on the target host which lives somewhere on the internet or your intranet so a group of people can take a look at it.
+In this setup we will install
+dataverse with a masterless puppet agent.
+That is: all the configuration, settings ( passwords too ) and the module live on the target host which resides somewhere on the internet or your intranet so a group of people can take a look at it.

 ###Prerequisites